Clinical Trials for Patients

 Currently we are conducting the following Clinical Trials:

-- Narcolepsy Clinical Trial: Patients ages 18-65, with Narcolepsy.
-This study is looking at the effect of a new medicine on sleepiness in patients with Narcolepsy who have access to their previous test results confirming Narcolepsy.
-The study lasts about 5 weeks, with three sleep testing stays (overnight and the next day) with us.
-Patients may get active medicine or placebo.
-We pay $1700 for the subject’s time and expenses upon completing the study.
+1. Narcolepsy or Idiopathic Hypersomnia Clinical Trial: Patients ages 18-75, with Narcolepsy or Idiopathic Hypersomnia (IH).
+This study is looking at the effect of a medicine known to improve sleepiness in patients with Narcolepsy or IH who have access to their previous test results confirming the Narcolepsy or IH.
+The study lasts about 15 weeks, with up to 6 office visits, 2-3 overnight stays, and 8 telephone calls.
+This is an open label study, so patients get active medicine for sure.
+Patients may stay on previous medicines for Narcolepsy or IH if they are still excessively sleepy on them.
+We pay up to $3000-4000 for the subject’s time and expenses upon completing the study.

 Clinical trials come and go, and they fill up fast.
 Please click here to see if we are currently recruiting for any trials.